 and recognition that each of these levels of competence require significantly different levels of training and skill development

 3. Inclusion of longitudinal, formal, consultation and/or supervision of CBTp clients

 4. Recognition that in order to achieve a level of competence, all learners ought to be evaluated and assessed for adherence to CBTp.
 Evaluation ought to include consideration of CBTp intervention skills as well abilities in case formulation and treatment planning.

 North American Policies that Support

-The Substance Abuse and Mental Health Services Administration (SAMHSA) convened a one-day expert panel meeting in 2019 in which subject matter experts and persons with lived experience from across the U.S. and Canada examined the key areas of need for redressing the inaccessibility of CBT for psychosis.
+In 2019, the Substance Abuse and Mental Health Services Administration (SAMHSA) convened a one-day expert panel meeting in which mental health administrators, experts in CBTp, and people with lived experience from across the U.S. and Canada examined the key areas of need for redressing the inaccessibility of CBT for psychosis.
 As a product of this meeting, two documents addressing the importance of the routine availability of Cognitive Behavioral Therapy for psychosis (CBTp) in the United States were issued:

 The first is a CBTp implementation guide published in May 2021 by SAMHSA.
 This document represents the first federally-issued declaration that CBTp should be offered as the standard of care in behavioral health settings, and that CBTp-informed care, at a minimum, should be offered to individuals with psychotic disorders across forensic, correctional, primary care, and educational settings.